Skip to main content

 TradeStation reports wash sales for identical covered securities (same CUSIP) purchased and sold in the same account.
 In addition, wash sales do not need to be reported for securities transferred in or between accounts within TradeStation.
 Clients should report on substantially identical securities across accounts for covered and non-covered securities, as they always have.

-As a part of the Emergency Economic Stabilization Act of 2008, TradeStation will be responsible for reporting its customers' cost basis, short- and long-term gains or losses and "wash sales" to the IRS via the revised Form 1099-B. Previously, we were required to report only the gross proceeds less commissions of a sale.
+As a part of the Emergency Economic Stabilization Act of 2008, TradeStation is responsible for reporting its customers' cost basis, short- and long-term gains or losses and wash sales to the IRS via the revised Form 1099-B. Previously, we were required to report only the gross proceeds less commissions of a sale.

 TradeStation is not required to report wash sales for accounts for which you made a valid "mark-to-market" election under IRS code section 475(f)(1).

 Please consult with your tax advisor and/or refer to Publication 550 (Investment Income and Expenses) on how to make the mark-to-market election with the IRS.
 Once you receive confirmation of your election from the IRS, notify TradeStation, in writing (email is acceptable), of the identity of your TradeStation accounts as solely containing securities subject to the election.
 If you made such an election with the IRS and you fail to notify us, we will report your wash sales, possibly subjecting you to income tax reporting discrepancies.

 Upon receipt of your election under IRS code section 475(f)(1), we will refrain from reporting wash sales in the referenced account(s) for future tax years unless and until you subsequently inform us, in writing (email is acceptable), that the election no longer applies to you or to the account(s).
 If so informed, we will prospectively report wash sales for your account(s).

 Please download, complete and submit the Mark to Market Election - Exclude Wash Sale form to opt out of wash sale reporting, subject to qualification.